django-salesforce/django-salesforce/README.rst

 The default for django-salesforce is currently `PROTOCOL_TLSv1` in hopes of reducing compatibility issues.
 If you have Python 2.7.9 and newer or Python 3.4.0 and newer, the old insecure protocols including SSL v3 are disabled unless you've installed PyOpenSSL.
-In this case it's recommended you update your settings to use `PROTOCOL_SSLv23`.
+As long as you have *not* installed PyOpenSSL, it's recommended you update your settings to use `PROTOCOL_SSLv23`.

 If you have an old Python, you can improve security a little (SNI, validation of certificates, fixed InsecurePlatformWarning) by additional packages: